 </div>

-In the form partial, we can also add a password field:
+In the form partial we can also add password and confirmation fields:

 <div class="field">